sjthesahiljoseph/SJtheSahilJosephComputer/README.md

 - Don't pin anything except defauts and user folder and projects folder.
 - Don't show recently used or frequently used stuff in sidebar.

-## Microsoft Edge:
+## Google Chrome:
-- Download and Install Microsoft Edge.
+- Download and Install Google Chrome.
 - Make this default for everything.
-- Dark Theme default.
+- Light Theme default.
 - New Tab Page = Empty.
-- Use Bing Search Engine.
 - Sign In & Sync.
-- Extensions = ("Vimium", "uBlock Origin").
+- Extensions = ("Vimium").
 That's it.
 - Show bookmark bar always.
 - Turn Off Automatically sleep tabs mode, and all.
 - Show all buttons on toolbar.
 - Rest Defaults.
 - Off all AI related stuff in the browser.
-- Don't show search recommendations or suggestions.
+- Show search recommendations or suggestions.

 ## Backup:
-- Download and Install Microsoft OneDrive.
+- Use Google Drive from Browser.
+And Download / Upload Files as needed.
 - Manually create and work with files and folders.
 - Organize all data using folders, etc... (old way, manually).
+- In Google Photos, categorize.
+- All Google Workspace.

 ## Style:
 - Open any windows either in maximized mode, or in split (left or right doesn't matter).
 99.9% cases.